ostergaardl-ELS/cool-pure-scripts/README.md

 # cool-pure-scripts

 ## api.py
-Small script to download all research output with secondary sources from Pure into a spreadsheet.
-Any publications with no ID are omitted from the output.
+Small script to download all research output UUIDs, titles and secondary sources from Pure into a spreadsheet.

 Usage: